-Additional features include an internal programmable slope compensation circuit, precise DMAX limit, and a single resistor programmable synchronizable oscillator.
+Features include an internal programmable slope compensation circuit, precise D{MAX} limit, and a synchronizable oscillator with an internal timing capacitor.
 An accurate line monitoring function also programs the converter's ON and OFF transitions with regard to the bulk input voltage.
-Along with the UCC2897, this UCC289x family allows the power supply designer to eliminate many of the external components, reducing the size and complexity of the design.